jojobear2020/Credit_Risk_Analysis/README.md

 •	Despite high precision for low risk credit card, only about 69% (11802) would be predicted true positive.

 ***Confusion Matrix***

-•	 Out of the 101 actual instances (first row), the classifier predicted correctly 64 of them.
+•	 Out of the 101 high risk instances (first row), the classifier predicted correctly 64 of them.
-•	Out of the 17104 actual instances (second row), the classifier predicted correctly 11813 of them
+•	Out of the 17104 low risk instances (second row), the classifier predicted correctly 11813 of them
 •	Out of sample of 17205, the classifier predicted correctly about 11877 of them.

 ![]( https://github.com/jojobear2020/Credit_Risk_Analysis/blob/main/images/smote_oversampling_all.PNG)